 - Reconstruction of Facial Skin Defects

 - Peels and microdermabrasion (Medical Esthetician)

 Facial Plastic and Reconstructive Surgery - Skin Care services

 Please see the OHSU Skin Care pages If you are interested in learning more about services, clinics, facial care, events or specials.
 We frequently have specials, such as from Jane Iredale or PCA SKIN, and have open house and specialty care events throughout the year.
 Our Medical Esthetician provides skin care services, such as peels, facials, cosmetics, and other services for patients.

 Facial Plastic and Reconstructive Surgery Educational Opportunities

-Each year, the division of Facial Plastics and Reconstructive Surgery at OHSU hosts an educational conference for doctors and residents (doctors in training).
-In July 2012, the FPRS division at OHSU hosted the Portland Rhinoplasty Course, designed to provide the newest information and training in procedures.
-The course will be offered again in 2014 and this year we will host the Portland Aging Face course.
+Each year, the division of Facial Plastic and Reconstructive Surgery at OHSU hosts an educational conference for doctors and residents (doctors in training).
+In August 2013, the FPRS division at OHSU hosted the Portland Aging Face course, designed to provide the newest information and training in procedures.
+The course will be offered again in 2015 and this year we will host the Portland Rhinoplasty Course.

-How to Make an Appointment with Facial Plastics & Reconstructive Surgery
+How to Make an Appointment with Facial Plastic & Reconstructive Surgery

 To make an appointment with our esthetician, Kay Ford, or to receive your individualized skin maintenance advice, to order products, or to receive information about any of the other services Kay provides, please call 503 494-5678.
 Kay sees patients at the OHSU Center for Health and Healing at the South Waterfront.
 Our products are available through the office or by mail order, and the order form and information is available on our skin care site.